 Sandra Diehl is associate professor at the Department for Media and Communication Studies at the Alpen-Adria University of Klagenfurt, Austria.
 She received her PhD and her habilitation in business administration from Saarland University in Germany.
 Her research interests include media and convergence management, international and intercultural advertising, CSR and health communication.
-Sandra Diehl has published in numerous journals, such as the International Journal of Advertising, Advances in International Marketing, Advances in Consumer Research and European Advances in Consumer Research.
-She has authored and edited several books, among them Advances in Advertising Research.
+Sandra Diehl has published in numerous journals, such as the International Journal of Advertising, Advances in International Marketing, Advances in Consumer Research and European Advances in Advertising Research.
 She is also board member of the European Advertising Academy.